vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 ```

 In case you wanna reinvent the wheel, take a look at these open sourced [templates](https://directory.middlemanapp.com/#/templates/all/).
 If you have never played much with templates, I recommend initiating a dummy app and take them for a spin.
 See what files get created or overwritten.
 Poke around a little bit.
 Then build a dummy folder with a couple of Sass files for a template under **~/.middleman** and see what happens when you initiate this template.
-Nothing beats learning by doing these little experiemnts along the way!
+Nothing beats learning by doing these little experiments along the way!

 ### Final Thoughts

 I believe you are now more than ready to start building some little app with Middleman.
 There are a few things left for you to learn on your own but I presented you with the most important pieces of the puzzle.
 Middleman is a lot of fun and a good choice technology-wise.
 Sure there are the purists who mumble about technical implementations but these people are rarely satisfied with implementations other than their own.
 They might be right, but at this stage in your career you’re most likely not at that point yet where you need to worry about this and therefore should selectively ignore this snobbery.
-Middleman is powerful, easy to use with a straightforward API that is beginner friendly—that’s all that matters for now.
+Middleman is powerful, easy to use and has a straightforward API that is beginner friendly—that’s all that matters for now.
 Have fun!